Living with a famous name

 Sean Paul, Oxford

 It’s a good conversation starter but no one takes me seriously when I say it’s my name unless I sing to them.
 So all in all it’s more of a hindrance than a help.
-I’ve had more reggae sung to me than I would have ideally liked.
+I’ve had more reggae sung to me that i would have ideally liked.

 Gareth Barry, Cardiff